ga4gh/data-security/AAI/FAQ.md

 #### Exchange public keys beforehand with each trusted entity

-This is an approach used by the NiH - and is appropriate if the number of trusted entities is small - such that the public keys of each trusted entity can be exchanged out of band (and their rotation/updating can also be managed out of band).
+This is an approach used by the [NIH](https://www.nih.gov) - and is appropriate if the number of trusted entities is small - such that the public keys of each trusted entity can be exchanged out of band (and their rotation/updating can also be managed out of band).